mtalreja16/envoy-adapter-proxy/README.md

 **Step 3)**

-Now let's set up our Envoy config and envoy adapter config, so our attribute can be injected in when actual call made to backend
+Now let's set up our Envoy config and envoy adapter config, so our attribute can be injected in when actual call made to backend: